 Eligible higher education students can choose to apply for this loan to help with associated costs.

-This scheme helps cover any extra costs associated with the education of children who can’t go to an appropriate state school on a daily basis.
+This scheme helps cover any extra costs associated with the education of children who can’t go to an appropriate state school daily.
 This may be due to them living in an isolated area, having a disability or having special health needs.

 This provides opportunities to gain local employment and skills to jobseekers living in remote areas.

-The aim of this program is to improve the health of Aboriginal and Torres Strait Islander Australians through better access to Medicare services.
+This program aims to improve the health of Aboriginal and Torres Strait Islander Australians through better access to Medicare services.

 This is a free phone service that helps people access Medicare services and programs from anywhere in Australia.